kyma-project/btp-manager/operator/README.md

 // TODO(user): Add detailed information on how you would like others to contribute to this project

 ### How it works
-This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)
+This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

 It uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/)
-which provides a reconcile function responsible for synchronizing resources untile the desired state is reached on the cluster
+which provide a reconcile function responsible for synchronizing resources until the desired state is reached on the cluster.

 ### Test It Out
 1. Install the CRDs into the cluster: